 After Your Trip

 Even after your trip is over, you can still share the memories with your family for years to come.
-Create a "Share Site" where everyone can post their photos on Shutterfly, or have someone make a scrapbook of mementoes from your trip.
+Create a "share site" where everyone can post their photos -- Shutterfly is a great resource.

 10 Tips for Multigenerational Travel